InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

----
----

 Welcome!

 Every person creating InnerSource-related content or tools within their company should contribute to this working group.

-This working group helps all to get feedback on this work and to share it so that others can leverage it as well.
+This working group is a collaborative space where we all can get feedback on our work and share it.
+By doing so, we not only improve individually but also help others to leverage our collective knowledge and experience.

 Check out our [README.md] for more details.